mattdavis0351/mongodb-labs/exercises/mongo-shell/basic-mongo-queries.md

 **Exercise 1** :computer:

 * Verify what database you are currently using (should be `test`, this is the default.)
+MongoDB makes this a super easy step.
+From the Mongo-Shell type `db` and hit `Enter`, the output is the current working database.

+**query:**
     ```javascript
     db
     ```